ravinderjangra/safe_app_csharp/README.md

 * [Docfx](https://github.com/dotnet/docfx) - to generate the API documentation
 * [Cake](https://cakebuild.net/) - Cross-platform build script tool used to build the projects and run the tests.

-## Contributing

-As an open source project we're excited to accept contributions to the code from outside of MaidSafe, and are striving to make that as easy and clean as possible.

-With enforced linting and commit style clearly laid out, as well as a list of more accessible issues for any project labeled with Help Wanted.

 ## Useful resources

 * [Using High-Performance C++ Libraries in Cross-Platform Xamarin.Forms Applications](https://devblogs.microsoft.com/xamarin/using-c-libraries-xamarin-forms-apps/)